VEGA Microprocessors: ARIES

 The ARIES microcontroller boards have been described by researchers as alternatives to Arduino Uno boards.

 As of May 2023, the ARIES v3.0 board can be purchased for "around 1,000 Rs each, or about $12".
 It can be programmed with the Arduino IDE.

+DHRUV

+C-DAC created the 1.0 GHz, 64-bit dual-core DHRUV64 microprocessor.
+It is the third chip produced as part of the DIR-V Programme.
+In order to support both strategic and commercial applications, DHRUV64 will offer increased efficiency, improved multitasking capability, and dependability.
+It is appropriate for consumer electronics, automotive systems, 5G infrastructure, industrial automation, and the Internet of Things (IoT).

 Commercialization

 On August 28, 2024, L&T Semiconductor Technologies (LTSCT) and C-DAC signed a memorandum of understanding (MoU).
 It will establish a program for the commercialization of cutting-edge technologies created by C-DAC in the areas of electric power systems, embedded software, free and open-source software operating systems, high-performance computing, and semiconductor design and development.
 LTSCT will leverage C-DAC's extensive pipeline of in-house intellectual property (IP), which includes the VEGA processor, to create global product prospects through application design and validation for field-programmable gate arrays.
 By facilitating the creation of cutting-edge goods and solutions for the automotive, industrial, information and communications technology infrastructure, and energy sectors, the collaboration to create indigenous ICs and SoCs based in Vega is expected to pick up speed.